LeoniePhiline/elopage-dl/README.md

 ### Get the source, get the toolchain and build your binaries

-No prebuild binaries are provided.
+No prebuilt binaries are provided.
 To compile the tool, simply get `rustup` and `cargo` by following the instructions at [rustup.rs](https://rustup.rs/).

 Then `git clone` this repository (or download as `.zip` file and extract), and run `cargo build --release` in the project folder.
 Cargo will make sure to download all dependencies from [crates.io](https://crates.io), install and compile them; then it will compile the app for you.